 Environmental uncertainty therefore leads to scientific uncertainty, which in combination with socio-ecological and political factors creates governance uncertainty.

 Governance uncertainty makes it difficult to decide on steps required to effectively and equitably address climate-related changes, in turn complicating the development of incentives to promote those actions (Miller et al. 2010, Polasky et al. 2011).

+While the predictions available address gradual changes in temperature.
+Both the north Pacific and Atlantic oceans have suffered extreme events in recent years with different impacts on local biodiversity.
+These events are poorly understood and could be an additional source of pressure to the socio-ecological system

 Adaptation measures (evidence of action and effectiveness) will be highlighted through the use of a case study (TBD).